-Ref: DER/04/15/00720: Residential development of up to 49 dwellings and areas of open space on land off North Avenue, Darley Abbey.
+Ref: DER/06/15/00720: Residential development of up to 49 dwellings and areas of open space on land off North Avenue, Darley Abbey.

-Please find below the Derwent Valley Mills World Heritage Site response to the consultation concerning the above application.
-These comments will be taken to the next Conservation and Planning Panel for verification in July.
+Please find below the revised Derwent Valley Mills World Heritage Site response to the consultation concerning the above application, following changes agreed at the latest World Heritage Conservation and Planning Panel meeting earlier this month.